-The TNFD and EFRAG were informing each others' efforts during the parallel development of the TNFD recommendations and the ESRS during the period of 2021-2023 guidance.

-Over the past two years, EFRAG and the TNFD have worked closely together to ensure continuous exchange in the development of the ESRS environmental standards and the TNFD recommendations and guidance.
-This collaboration has ensured a strong level of consistency in the language, approach and definitions in the ESRS environmental standards and the TNFD's recommendations and additional
+The TNFD and EFRAG were informing each others' efforts during the parallel development of the TNFD Recommendations and the ESRS during the period of 2021-2023.
+Since 2022, EFRAG and the TNFD have worked closely together to ensure continuous exchange in the development of the ESRS environmental standards and the TNFD Recommendations and guidance.
+This collaboration has ensured a strong level of consistency in the language, approach and definitions in the ESRS environmental standards and the TNFD Recommendations and additional guidance.

-In December 2023, the two organisations signed a Memorandum of Understanding (MoU), highlighting the importance of advancing corporate sustainability assessment and reporting to address nature-related issues, reflecting their shared commitment to enhance corporate transparency related to nature, including biodiversity and ecosystems.
+In December 2023, the two organisations signed a Memorandum of Understanding (MoU), highlighting the importance of advancing corporate sustainability assessment and reporting to address nature-related issues.
+The MoU reflects their shared commitment to enhance corporate transparency related to nature, including biodiversity and ecosystems.
 As part of this MoU, EFRAG also officially became the twentieth knowledge partner of the TNFD.